jpquast/ggplate/README.md

 argument.
 The column name of the column containing the values is provided to the `value` argument.

-*Note: The default size of the plot is optimized to look good for the “Plots” tab in Rstudio.
-For an Rmarkdown file set the chunk options to `fig.width=3, fig.height=3, dpi=300`.*
+*Note: For an Rmarkdown file set the chunk options to `dpi=300` for an optimal result.*

 ``` r
 # Create a 96-well plot with round wells